raspberrypilearning/getting-started-with-picamera/worksheet.md

     ![omxplayer](images/omxplayer.png)

 1. The video should play.
-It may actually play slightly faster than it was recorded, due to `omxplayer`'s fast frame rate.
+It may actually play at a faster speed than what has been recorded, due to `omxplayer`'s fast frame rate.

 ## Effects